Ali-Mikael/Application-hacking/h6-HardwareHacking.md

     FUN_006499c4(param_1,0);
     *(undefined4 *)(param_1 + 0x4c) = 0xffffffff;
 ```
-The number string was intriguing but I didn't get any further with it for the time being.
+The **number string** was intriguing, but I didn't get any further with it for the time being.

-I also opened up the `Defined Strings` section in Ghidra and started typing in stuff I found from the strings output earlier.
-When we find it, we double click it for Ghidra to take us to the code section where it appears.
+I then opened the `Defined Strings` section side by side in Ghidra and started typing in stuff I found from the strings output earlier.

+When we locate a string:
+- Double click it
+- Ghidra takes us to the section in the instructions where we see all the references to it
+- We then go through the reference(s)
+- By double clicking the refernece Ghidra will display the C-pseudocode

 Here's a list I went through:
 - gen_root_passwd